stefanvstein/testify/README.md

 `run-eval-all` evaluates all forms in namespace in another tear-off namespace.
 All privates are available, except that they belong to the temporary tear-off namespace.
 The tear-off is removed after each test-comment.
 The whole namespace is evaluated before test-comments are evaluated.
 The test-comment is simply a comment during initial evaluation.

 `run-in-ns` runs in the already existing name space, not in a tear-off.
 The namespace remains, possibly altered, afterwards.
-This is pretty much the same as evaluating step by step manually.
+This is pretty much the same as evaluating step by step manually as we usually do, but not always that great for automated testing.
+There's classloader isolation and no cleaning up afterwards.

 Since these tests are automated, any exception thrown will stop the process.
 All remaining test-comments will be ignored on a thrown exception.